-There are a number of large and well-known environmental organizations (e.g., NRDC and the Sierra Club) and other broad-based sustainability groups that do very good work.
-But there are also many lesser-known and more issue-specific environmental organizations that I believe also deserve attention and financial support.
+There are a number of large and well-known environmental organizations (e.g., NRDC and the Sierra Club) and other broad-based sustainability groups that do good work.
+But there are also many lesser-known, smaller, local, or more issue-specific environmental organizations that I believe also deserve attention and financial support.
 You might not have heard of all of these groups before, but they’re worth knowing about.
 They include:

 It was difficult to narrow down my long list of favorite organizations to this small set; there are so many other effective organizations and initiatives that deserve support, as well.
 If you have a favorite organization to recommend, please mention it in the Comments section.